Didn't read

 I loved the dialogues, the conversations between Will and Louisa.
 The wit and humour are well placed and incredibly effortless.

-The author has took the liberty to swap the point of views,
+The author has taken the liberty to swap the points of view,

 and that’s okay but I would have liked it more if she has chosen Camilla